• WHAT I DO

 The Human Generosity Project

 I study cooperation in humans, especially helping in times of need.
 I look at food sharing, resource transfers, shared work and other forms of cooperation using diverse methods including human laboratory experiments, anthropological fieldwork and computational modeling.
 I also apply these principles to practical problems including resource management and disaster recovery.
 You can learn more about these studies and more on The Human Generosity Project webpage.
+My book, A Field Guide to the Apocalypse: A mostly serious guide to surviving our wild times, explain how we can learn from small scale societies about how to manage risks of disasters through cooperation, community and playfulness.

 Cancer and Multicellular Cooperation